-Annual household income will be based upon the most recent Census of Canada statistics for the Town of The Blue Mountains which is updated every five years. - 6.
-In both cases, low to moderate income shall mean households with an annual household income in the lowest 40th percentile. - 7.
-Community Improvement unless otherwise specified, is as defined in accordance with its definition under Section 28 of the Planning Act. - 8.
-Community Improvement Plan unless otherwise specified, is defined in accordance with its meaning under Section 28 of the Planning Act. - 9.
-Community Improvement Project Area unless otherwise specified, is as defined in accordance with its meaning under Section 28 of the Planning Act. - 10.
-Community Improvement Works refer to the activities undertaken in accordance with the policies of this Plan, including activities that may be funded by the financial incentives.
+- 4. Community Improvement unless otherwise specified, is as defined in accordance with its definition under Section 28 of the Planning Act. - 5.
+Community Improvement Plan unless otherwise specified, is defined in accordance with its meaning under Section 28 of the Planning Act. - 6.
+Community Improvement Project Area unless otherwise specified, is as defined in accordance with its meaning under Section 28 of the Planning Act. - 7.
+Community Improvement Works refer to the activities undertaken in accordance with the policies of this Plan, including activities that may be funded by the financial incentives. - 8.
+Council means the Council of the Town of The Blue Mountains. - 9.
+Financial Incentive Program means a program listed in Part 3 of this Plan. - Financial Incentive Program Agreement means an agreement

-- 11. Council means the Council of the Town of The Blue Mountains. - 12.
-Financial Incentive Program means a program listed in Part 3 of this Plan. - 13.
-Financial Incentive Program Agreement means an agreement executed between the Town and a successful applicant for a financial incentive program, as required by this Plan. - 14.
-Mixed-use means a combination of a mix of commercial uses (e.g., retail, restaurant, office) along with apartment dwellings located either in the upper storey(s) or the rear of the same building. - 15.
+- executed between the Town and a successful applicant for a financial incentive program, as required by this Plan. - 11.
+Mixed-use means a combination of a mix of commercial uses (e.g., retail, restaurant, office) along with apartment dwellings located either in the upper storey(s) or the rear of the same building. - 12.
 Municipality means the Town of The Blue Mountains.